 Finding of No Significant Impact.
 After review of the EA prepared in accordance with the requirements of NEPA; CEQ regulations; and 32 CFR § 989, Environmental Impact Analysis Process, and which is hereby incorporated by reference, I have determined that the proposed activities to provide the addition of F-35 Joint Strike Fighter aircraft, the addition of F-22A Raptor aircraft, and operation of COCO ADAIR would not have a significant impact on the quality of the human or natural environment.
 Accordingly, an Environmental Impact Statement will not be prepared.
-This decision has been made after considering all submitted information, including a review of agency comments submitted during the 30-day public comment period, and considering a full range of practical alternatives that meet project requirements and are within the legal authority of the United States Air Force.
+This decision has been made after considering all submitted information, including a review of agency comments submitted during the 30-day public comment the legal authority of the United States Air Force.